jakubzajkowski/instagramClone/README.md

 - Session: For user authentication and authorization.
 - Bcrypt: A library for hashing passwords.
 - Multer: For catch avatars and photos.
+## Deployment
+That deployment for this particular clone is currently unavailable due to concerns raised by Google's security protocols.
+This decision is a result of the advanced realism and authenticity of this clone, which has led Google to believe that this page may be associated with phishing activities.
+I'm trying to change this current situation.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as permitted by the license.